omni/bridge-ui/README.md

   Home Bridge: 0x030caae2549fc2584879c8713d3e98d1ab615235
   POA20: 0x3ac82ca0ab3d78e131cc563c72716d11fc3795f8
 ```
-  * Copy only `Home Bridge:` line and save it somewhere else
+  * Copy only `Home Bridge:` line and save it somewhere else.
+You will also need block number of contract deployment, use https://sokol-explorer.poa.network to find it by contract address

 4. Setup Foreign Network node.
 I will be using Kovan for this example in the folder `kovan-node`